 ✓ How faculty can teach to female learning styles

-✓ Connecting students with female role models & creating community
+✓ How to connect students with female role models & create community

 ✓ An "ah-ha" moment on spatial reasoning - what you need to know